Understanding Your Window of Tolerance in Trauma Therapy Near Me

 What’s On Either Side of Your Window Of Tolerance

-Hyperarousal: The Fight or Flight Response
+Hyperarousal: The Sympathetic Nervous System and the Fight or Flight Response

 Hyperarousal occurs when the sympathetic nervous system becomes overactive.
 This is the body's instinctive response to perceived threats, and it can manifest as: